 Frontline fundraisers like to win, and creating an environment where winning is impossible is a surefire way to lose your star performers.
 Accepting goals that are wildly unrealistic does not only harm your staff; it harms your organization.
 When you can’t reach a fiscal goal, you are setting yourself and your organization up for failure, alienating supporters, eroding your reputation, and demotivating your staff.

 There’s a better way.
-Clear communications from the top-down, coupled with sustainable, realistic goals for both individuals and an organization, can change the trajectory of what and how you do your work.
+Clear communications from the top down, coupled with ambitious-yet-realistic goals for both individuals and an organization, can change the trajectory of what and how you do your work.
 Take the time to slow down and invest in a transparent and simple growth process: the right people, jobs, growth, and goals.

 The results will be worth it.